stormcenter/ComfyUI-AutoSplitGridImage/README.md

 # ComfyUI-AutoSplitGridImage

-ComfyUI-AutoSplitGridImage is a custom node for ComfyUI that provides intelligent image splitting functionality.
-It combines edge detection for column splits and uniform division for row splits, offering a balanced approach to grid-based image segmentation.
+ComfyUI-AutoSplitGridImage is a custom node for ComfyUI that provides flexible image splitting functionality.
+It allows users to choose between edge detection and uniform division for both row and column splits, offering a customizable approach to grid-based image segmentation.

 ![example_workflow](./2024-10-23_10-59-03.png)